Projects & Clients

 AKWA-DC

-Policy, research, and communications support for a variety of projects and clients.
+Policy, research, and communications support across a range of projects and clients at the intersection of Alaska fisheries, coastal communities, and federal policy.